mop-tracker/mop/README.md

 ### License ###
-Copyright (c) 2013-2016 Michael Dvorkin.
+Copyright (c) 2013-2019 by Michael Dvorkin and contributors.
 All Rights Reserved.
 "mike" + "@dvorkin" + ".net" || "twitter.com/mid"

 Permission is hereby granted, free of charge, to any person obtaining